Budapest has an efficient network of public transport, including bus, trolley

-If one regularly uses public transport, it is economically more viable to buy a monthly or yearly pass.
-Students are entitled to reduced rates.
+If you regularly use public transport, it is economically more viable to buy a monthly or yearly pass.
+Students with valid student card are entitled to reduced rates.

 Metro